 If you have plans to visit here, then you must know that Summer usually gets extremely hot in the state of Gujarat whereas winters can be really soothing, hence one should prefer going in the months between November and February.

-2. Sardar Sarovar Dam.
 It is one of the prominent and biggest dams in the state of Gujarat.
 It supplies water and electricity to many nearby villages and states.
-Sardar Sarovar Dam was a dream project of Sardar Vallabhbhai Patel and is also a popular tourist destination for people of Gujarat as well as for tourists coming from all around India.
+Sardar Sarovar Dam was a dream project of Sardar Vallabhbhai Patel and is also one of the popular tourist destinations of Gujarat as well as for tourists coming from all around India.

-3. Nilkanthdham Swaminarayan.
 This temple is located on the banks of river Narmada and is surrounded by breathtaking natural beauty.
 Swaminarayan temple is beautifully constructed on the Poicha lands.
-A light show is conducted in the temple every evening which attracts the tourists and locals alike.
+A light show is conducted in the temple every evening which attracts tourists and locals alike.

-4. Relax and Click Pictures.
 Narmada river is a place to unwind from the stressful and fast-paced life of a city.
-The calming sound of flowing water, soothing vibes by the riverside and abundance of natural beauty in the surroundings make this place a heavenly spot.
+The calming sound of flowing water, soothing vibes by the riverside, and abundance of natural beauty in the surroundings make this place a heavenly spot.
 Tourists may spend time by the river gazing at the landscape of the Sardar Sarovar Dam or clicking pictures in its beautiful backdrop.

 Narmada district is truly a wonderful travel getaway to explore the fascinating Indian culture.
 It is situated at an approximate distance of 1,104, 396, 1,914, and 1,361 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can reach the district by the following means of transportation.

-By Air.
-Vadodra Airport is the nearest airport to reach Narmada District.
+Vadodra Airport (BDQ) is the nearest airport to reach Narmada District.
 It is considered the third busiest airport in Gujarat.
-After deboarding your flight, you will need to cover another (approx) 90km to reach the main district by locally available transport such as a taxi or a bus.
+After deboarding your flight, you will need to cover another (approx) 97km to reach the main district by locally available transport such as a taxi or a bus.
 The airport receives regular direct and connecting flights from all parts of India hence booking tickets would not be a problem.

-By Road.
-Travelling by road is a journey full of adventures as one gets the opportunity to visit the villages, eat at roadside dhabas, enjoy driving at the national highways and capture the serene views of farms on both sides of the road.
-Tourists may either take the inter-state tourist bus to travel to Narmada district, Gujarat or may take their personal vehicle.
+Travelling by road is a journey full of adventures as one gets the opportunity to visit the villages, eat at roadside Dhabas, enjoy driving at the national highways, and capture the serene views of farms on both sides of the road.
+Tourists may either take the inter-state tourist bus to travel to Narmada district, Gujarat, or may take their personal vehicle.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here